 1. The best place for keeping your succulents indoors is somewhere near the window, especially on the eastern side.
 The sun rises from the east.
 In this period, the rays' intensity is less, which will be excellent for the plants.
 Keep in mind that excessive sunlight can cause yellow spots on your plant, also known as sunburn.

 2. Many people would think that they have to provide a lot of water to the succulents.
 Just like any plant, watering succulents should be kept to the normal range.
 Between the watering periods, the soil should be dry so that they can grow well.
-Moreover, during the winter season, they shouldn't be watered much (only once a week).
+Moreover, during the winter season, they should not be watered much (only once a week).

 4. There is hardly a chance you may get bugs in your small indoor plants, but if, by chance, you do, avoid using the chemical because they are kept indoors can be hazardous to your health.
 Make a solution of diluted alcohol, water, and dish soap liquid to kill the bugs.
 Bugs are usually attracted to those succulents whose soil is moist and soggy.

 8. Avoid using chemical-based liquid fertilizers and sprays on the succulent plants kept indoors.
-Not only it will ruin the plant, but also be hazardous for you.
+Not only will it ruin the plant, but also be hazardous for you.

 9. You can trim succulent plants only once a year.
 If kept in small containers, they might not even need any trimming.

 10. Succulent can withstand both hot and cold temperatures.
 You do not have to worry about the season change.